kubevela/kubevela/docs/en/platform-engineers/terraform.md

 By applying Terraform Provider credentials, Terraform controller can be authenticated to deploy and manage cloud resources.

-Please refer to [Terraform controller getting started](https://github.com/oam-dev/terraform-controller/blob/master/getting-started.md) on how to apply Provider for Alibaba Cloud, AWS, Azure or GCP.
+Please refer to [Terraform controller getting started](https://github.com/oam-dev/terraform-controller/blob/master/getting-started.md) on how to apply Provider for Alibaba Cloud or AWS.

 </details>

-## Alibaba Examples

 ### Register `alibaba-rds` Component